 Maple Leaf Cemetery

 The Municipality of Chatham-Kent is also responsible for over 55 inactive cemetery sites located throughout the municipality.
 As many of these sites are pioneer cemeteries that have been abandoned over the years, few records are available.
 However, Chatham-Kent ensures that the properties are maintained under the Funeral, Burial, & Cremation Services Act (2002).

 For more information regarding cemeteries in Chatham-Kent, call 519-360-1998 or email

-Many people today have a great interest in genealogy; cemeteries are a major source of information in regard to tracing our past ancestry.
+Many people today have a great interest in genealogy; cemeteries are a major source of information regarding tracing our past ancestry.
 The helpful links below are great resources for information and researching your ancestry locally and across Canada.
 For further inquiries please email

 The Maple Leaf / St. Anthony's Mausoleum is located at Maple Leaf Cemetery in Chatham.

 The design of the mausoleum incorporates marble-fronted crypts with both glass and marble-fronted niches.
 Situated in a park-like setting, it creates an atmosphere of peace and tranquillity.
 The facility is open by way of secured access to families who have purchased either a crypt or niche in the facility and is open to all others by way of appointment.

 Please call us at 519-360-1998 for further questions or to request a private viewing.